 Once the pregnancy is terminated, it is considered the end of a menstrual cycle.
 You should expect to have your period return within the next two months.
 It is rare for a period to be absent longer than two months.

 It is important for you to consult with your healthcare provider on an after abortion care treatment plan.
 Most will advise that you wait at least a week before engaging in sexual intercourse.
-This might get extended to two weeks depending on your circumstances.
+This may be extended to two weeks depending on your circumstances.

 If it was an unplanned pregnancy, you might need to think about abstaining from sexual intercourse again until you are ready for the outcome of the reproduction process.
 It is possible to experience ovulation and get pregnant again within the first month.
 Conception is possible if you engage in sex again, even during the first couple of weeks.

 Abortion is a personal choice, and like all medical and surgical procedures, it has side effects.